 The three focuses of New Roots in Salt Lake City are...

 The Community Gardening Program secures plots for refugees at community gardens throughout Salt Lake City and collaborates with partners such as Wasatch Community Gardens, Promise South Salt Lake, the City of Millcreek, Central Valley Water Reclamation Facility, and Salt Lake County to develop new gardens in high-need areas.
 New Roots provides seeds, seedlings, and instruction on best gardening practices in Utah to ensure participating gardeners have the best chance to enjoy an abundance of produce through the growing season.
 The vegetables grown in these gardens help provide supplemental food for participants that is nutritious and easily accessible.
 New Roots brings gardeners together to share their agricultural skills and connect with their new home and community.
-In 2017, the Community Gardening Program worked with over 100 families in 14 garden sites across the Salt Lake Valley.
+This year, the Community Gardening Program is working with over 120 families in 11 garden sites across the Salt Lake Valley.

 If you would like to learn more about the Community Gardening Program, please contact community garden program coordinator, Sarah Adams, at [email protected].
 You can also learn more about the Community Garden Program and apply to be a participant for the current year here.